-There’s a famous scene in the movie A Christmas Story, after the neighbor’s dogs have destroyed his family’s holiday turkey, when the narrator cries out, “No turkey sandwiches!
-No turkey salad!
-No turkey gravy!
-Turkey hash!
-Turkey a la king!
-Or gallons of turkey soup!”
+There’s a famous scene in the movie A Christmas Story, after the neighbor’s dogs have destroyed his family’s holiday turkey, when the narrator cries out, “No turkey sandwiches, no turkey salad, no turkey gravy!
+Turkey hash, turkey a la king, or gallons of turkey soup!”
 It shows perfectly how passionate people get about their Thanksgiving leftovers.
+But after cleaning up and doing what seems like the millionth round of dishes, you may be wondering what to do with Thanksgiving leftovers.

 You’re probably familiar with all the traditional leftover turkey ideas, but this is the year to try something new!
 We’re sharing easy leftover turkey recipes that are full of flavor.
 And, if you have leftover mashed potatoes and cranberry sauce — we’ve got those covered too!